patient-data-manager/pdua/patient-data-use-agreement.md

 ## X. Mobile Access to PHR

 A. The PHR is an aggregation of Patient’s digital health data from various sources, both clinical and non-clinical.
 PDM may provide various means of PHR access to the Patient, including through mobile applications accessible on a smartphone, smart speaker, or other such electronic device.
-In such an instance, PDM shall determine whether any such applications meet the Food & Drug Administration’s (FDA) definition of a mobile medical application and shall adhere to any additional requirements and guidelines set out by the FDA.
+In such an instance, PDM shall determine whether any such applications meet the Food and Drug Administration’s (FDA) definition of a mobile medical application and shall adhere to any additional requirements and guidelines set out by the FDA.

 ## XI.
 Independence From Provider Medical Records